spread-ai/docs-appsmith-fork/docs/reference/widgets/table.md

 Allows you to connect the Table widget to your datasource.
 To connect your datasource to the Table widget, click on **Connect data** and select your datasource or query.

 If you don't have a query, you can choose your datasource, select the desired table or collection, and specify the searchable property.
-Appsmith would automatically generate a query for you, enabling features such as server-side pagination, search capability, and the ability to edit and add new rows in the table.
+Studio would automatically generate a query for you, enabling features such as server-side pagination, search capability, and the ability to edit and add new rows in the table.

 Additionally, you can use JavaScript by clicking on **JS** to write bindings for the table data.
 The data should be specified as an array of objects, where each object in the array represents a row, and the properties of the object represent the columns in the table.
 In the given example format, the table has three columns: `step`, `task`, and `status`.